EmergenceAI/embodied-drone-agents/README.md

     voice-->id1[text query];
     id1[text query]-->autogen;
     autogen-->planner & control;
-    planner <--> control;
+    planner  control;
     control --> id2[MavSDK skill calls];
     id2[MavSDK skill calls]-->Gazebo;
     id2[MavSDK skill calls]-->Hardware;
 ```

 ### Autogen State Input
-One of our primary goals was to find a way to feed in the state of the Gazebo simulator as information into the agent system.
+One of our primary goals was to find a way to feed the state of the Gazebo simulator as information into the agent system.
 In our skills, we have an example get_objects() skill that has yet to be implemented.
 We were unable to get pygazebo and gz transport libraries working, so we couldn't get object data from gazebo simulator.
-Currently, in Agent-Drone/agent_d/skills/ we have scripts get_objects.py and get_poses.sh.
+Currently, in Agent-Drone/agent_d/skills/, we have scripts get_objects.py and get_poses.sh.
 Both of these scripts were unsuccessful attempts to extract the information of objects in the simulators.

-In order to implement this, we recommend to try to get the skill get_objects.py working so that it gets formatted data of the objects in the simulator, and simply add it as a skill in drone_control_agent.py.
+In order to implement this, we recommend trying to get the skill get_objects.py working so that it gets formatted data of the objects in the simulator and simply adds it as a skill in drone_control_agent.py.
 When adding it as a skill, be sure to register it for both the LLM and executor.

 ### Drone Hardware
-Having difficulty with getting hardware drone to pass pre-flight checks.
-Need to demonstrate basic programmatic control of the drone, and then simply use the autogen system.
+We are having some difficulty with getting the drone hardware to pass pre-flight checks.
+We need to demonstrate basic programmatic control of the drone and then simply use the autogen system.

 ## Acknowledgements